 You’ll spend more time with your favourite people

 There’s this idea floating around the internet that you should calculate how many minutes of conversation you can afford for each guest at your wedding.
 But that doesn’t sound fun at all!
 With an intimate celebration, there’s no need to rush around fulfilling social obligations.
 You can ditch the strict schedule and small talk on speed dial in favour of being present in the moment with your closest friends and family.

 There are fewer logistics to consider when you’re not wrangling a large crowd, and none of them include worrying about whether there’s enough parking or portaloos!
 Seating plans are also a lot less stressful when you’re not trying to figure out who’s the least likely to take offence at being plonked on table 20.

 You can prioritise quality over quantity

 The money you would have spent catering for all those guests is back in your pocket!
 With greater flexibility in how you divvy up your budget, you’ll be able to have all the wedding details you’ve been dreaming of and even consider more luxurious experiences for your day (or your honeymoon, just saying).

 You can DIY to your heart’s content

 Got plans to make your own wedding invitations or thank you gifts?
-When you’re crafting in lower quantities, those DIY projects you’re excited about never become a chore you’re sorry you signed up for.
-Small scale productions of handmade details keep the enthusiasm high and the meltdowns low!
+When you’re crafting in smaller quantities, those DIY projects you’re excited about never become a chore you’re sorry you signed up for.
+Limited run productions of handmade details keep the enthusiasm high and the meltdowns low!